pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 ## Identifiers of Stock Visualizations

-The models of stock visualizations are all sub-modules of `pentaho/visual/models`.
+The models of stock visualizations are all sub-modules of the `pentaho/visual/models` module.
 For example, `pentaho/visual/models/Line`, is the identifier of the stock Line visualization model.

-The corresponding CCC-based view of a stock visualization is a sub-module of `pentaho/ccc/visual`.
+The corresponding CCC-based view of a stock visualization is a sub-module of the `pentaho/ccc/visual` module.
 For example, `pentaho/ccc/visual/Line`, is the identifier of the CCC view corresponding to the stock Line visualization model.